Joseph Gramley: Involvement with Silk Road Ensemble

 In 2000, Gramley began working with Yo-Yo Ma as a founding member of the Silk Road Ensemble, which, as part of Mr. Ma's Silk Road Project, became one of the best-selling classical music groups in the world.
 In addition to participating in the group's extended residencies in American cities, Gramley has toured with the Ensemble throughout Europe and Asia.
 In the course of his involvement with the group, Gramley has studied percussion styles and instruments from around the globe, and collaborated with musicians from India, Iran, China, Japan, Korea and Central Asia.
-He has performed on six Silk Road albums on the SonyBMG label, as well as the group's Grammy-nominated CD with the Chicago Symphony Orchestra, Transitions and Transformations (CSO Resound, 2008).
+He has performed on six Silk Road albums on the Sony BMG label, as well as the group's Grammy-nominated CD with the Chicago Symphony Orchestra, Transitions and Transformations (CSO Resound, 2008).
 He also performed on Yo-Yo Ma's Grammy-winning Songs of Joy and Peace (Sony Classical, 2008).
 Gramley can be heard on the Silk Road's CDs Off the Map (World Village Classical, 2009), A Playlist Without Borders (Sony Classical, 2014) and thf GRAMMY-winning ‘Sing Me Home’ (Sony Classical 2016).

 In October 2008, Gramley and Yo-Yo Ma jointly appeared as guest artists with the Nashville Symphony.

 Gramley served as Silkroad’s first chair of their artist-led ‘leadership council’ from 2012-2014 and served as Associate Artistic Director, working directly with Yo-Yo Ma from 2015-2017.